漢字

 (bone) (bronze) (bronze) (seal) ″裘″ qiú ″fur garment.″ The protoform of ″裘″ qiú ″fur garment″ was a pictograph; later the phonetic symbol ″又″ yòu was added.
 Still later the pictographic symbol that represented a fur garment was changed to the component ″衣″ ″clothing″ and it became an ordinary phonogram.
 Probably in order to accommodate a change in pronunciation, ″又″ was later changed to ″求″ qiú ″seek.″³

 In other words, Qiú thinks also that 求 only comes along as a phonetic in building 裘.
 The OBI (a variant of clothing with strokes added to indicate fur) was the predecessor of 裘, but not of 求.
-Only the odd, supposedly “suspended” variants (like and, probably a depiction of a plant) are the predecessors of 求.
+Only the odd, supposedly “suspended” variants (like and) are likely to be the predecessors of 求.

-According to Ochiai scholars confused and in trying to identify the protoform of 求.
-He suggests that the reason for that can be found in a note that Xǔ Shèn added to his entry on 裘:
+According to Ochiai scholars confused and for a specific reason.
+I originates in a note that Xǔ Shèn added to his entry on 裘:

 Ochiai thinks that when Xǔ Shèn stated that the ancients wrote 裘 as 求, omitting the signific 衣 of contemporary usage, this meant that 求 was used only for its sound, as a loan graph.
 However, other scholars may have taken this as an indication that 求 was the protoform of 裘.⁵ All things considered, I think the viewpoints of Ochiai and Qiú are more plausible.